-The most common problem that listeners run into when they try to pair true wireless earbuds to a smartphone, in this case, the AirPods, is that the smartphone can’t find the headset.
-There are a few reasons a phone may have difficulty locating a wireless headset: the AirPods may already be connected to another device.
+The most common problem that listeners encounter when they try to pair true wireless earbuds to a smartphone, in this case, the AirPods, is that the smartphone can’t find the headset.
+There are a few reasons a phone may have difficulty locating a wireless headset, but the most common cause is that the AirPods are still connected to another device.
 Check all of your other source devices, and make sure none of them are currently connected to the Apple AirPods.

-Another issue: the AirPods and case batteries are depleted.
+Another reason may be that the AirPods and case batteries are depleted.
 In that instance, you need to top up the case and earbuds.
 To do so, place the AirPods in the case and connect it to a Lightning cable, or you can place it atop a wireless charging mat if you sprung for the wireless case variant.
 After the headset is charged, you can try the pairing process again.

-Sometimes the issue has nothing to do with the earbuds, but can be traced back to your smartphone.
-Toggle your smartphone’s Bluetooth function off and on.
-If that doesn’t work, try to restart your smartphone.
-Another common issue is that the smartphone may be too distanced from the AirPods.
+Sometimes the issue has nothing to do with the earbuds but can be traced back to your smartphone.
+It may be that the smartphone is too far away from the AirPods.
 They should be within 10 meters of one another for optimal connection strength.

-Toggle the Bluetooth function on the Android phone off then back on as a troubleshooting measure too.
-Restart the handset as the last step, too, and then try another phone if you can, to make sure it’s not your device that’s the problem.
+Toggle the Bluetooth function on the Android phone off and then back on as a troubleshooting measure.
+If that doesn’t work, try to restart your smartphone.
+If you can, try another phone to make sure it’s not your device that’s the problem.

 As a last-ditch effort, factory reset your AirPods

-If the AirPods act up for some unknown reason, you can always rely on a hard reset to do the trick.
-When you perform a factory reset, you’re decoupling the AirPods from your devices and iCloud account.
+If the AirPods act up for some unknown reason, you can always rely on a hard reset to do the trick; it’s a handy solution to many other AirPods problems, too.
+When performing a factory reset, you’re decoupling the AirPods from your devices and iCloud account.

 - Open the case and keep the earbuds inside.